tuvo1106/tuvo1106.github.io/README.md

 # Tu Vo's portfolio website

 This repository contains the source code for my static portfolio website.
-Entire project is built with Bootstrap4 and various JS plugins.
+The entire project is built with Bootstrap4 and various JS plugins.

 ## Author